alephium/www/src/content/news/the-leman-upgrade-2-232e3374abc4/index.md

 ---
 date: 2022-12-20T15:47:15.162000Z
-description: An intermediary update on the road to the Leman Upgrade
+description: "The Leman Upgrade #2: An intermediary update on the road to the Leman Upgrade, providing insights into the development progress and upcoming changes."
-spotlight: false
+seoDescription: "Alephium Leman Upgrade #2 - intermediary update on development progress.
+Road to Leman Upgrade insights and upcoming changes."
 featuredImage: image_1c78dbc4c1.jpg
 title: 'The Leman Upgrade #2'
 ---